ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 # Unit_Testing_Fizzbuzz
-To write a Fizzbuzz program and accompanying test cases.
+To write a Fizzbuzz program and accompanying low-level test cases.

 ## Test Basis: What is Fizzbuzz?
 A fizzbuzz program counts upwards from 1, outputting whole numbers except multiples of 3, which are replaced by "Fizz", and multiples of 5, replaced by "Buzz".
 Common multiples output the hybrid "FizzBuzz".
 To demonstrate: 1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "Fizzbuzz", 16, ad infinitum.